manosbatsis/user-management-monorepo/README.md

 ```

 > [!IMPORTANT]
-> When using the docker compose template, the DB schema will have to be pushed as above
-> every time you restart the postgres container.
+> When using the docker compose template, you must push the DB schema every time you restart the postgres container.

 ## Run Tests